amzoss/RShiny-1Day/PreWork.md

 }
 </style>

-# Pre-Work for Visualization for Data Science in R
+# Pre-Work for Advanced Visualization in R: R Shiny

-Welcome to "Visualization in Data Science using R," a two-day course on using R for visualization.
+Welcome to "Advanced Visualization in R: R Shiny," a one-day course on using R Shiny to create R-based web applications.

 ## Prerequisites

-This course assumes basic familiarity with R — e.g., R syntax, data structures, development environments.
-Participants with no knowledge of R should consider taking an introductory R short course.
-A significant portion of the course will use ggplot2 and other tidyverse packages to create visualizations, but prior experience with those packages is not required.
+This course assumes basic familiarity with R—e.g., R syntax, data structures, development environments.
+Participants with no knowledge of R should consider taking an introductory R short course prior to this class.

 ## Installations

 In order to participate in class exercises, participants will need a computer where you have installed current versions of [R](https://www.r-project.org/), [RStudio](https://www.rstudio.com/), and the following packages:

+* shiny
-* tidyverse (which includes ggplot2)
+* tidyverse
 * markdown
 * knitr
 * readxl
 * plotly
-* maps
-* mapproj
-* sf
 * colorspace
 * dt
 * crosstalk